ProgramDyl/2D-Demo-MegaDrive/README.md

 - Stephane Dallongeville for writing the SGDK for so many to use and enjoy.

 - Nova Scotia Community College for being such an encouraging force in the outset of my dev career.

 - Bill Kowalski for taking a chance and giving me a work placement.
 Cheers!

-- My lovely fiancee, Madeleine.
+- Finally and most importantly, my lovely fiancee Madeleine.
 You are my inspiration <3